-Klinenberg furthered the argument by suggesting that with online dating, we treat dating like a mathematical equation instead of honing in on our emotions: "I think we make a mistake in thinking that we can game this, that we can get this right quantitatively—because you don't really know until you're with that other person, whether you have a spark.
+Klinenberg suggested that we treat online dating like a mathematical equation instead of honing in on our emotions: "I think we make a mistake in thinking that we can game this, that we can get this right quantitatively—because you don't really know until you're with that other person whether you have a spark.
 And it doesn't happen in 10 minutes.
 We know from the best research that the way to get at what is really distinctive and human and special about another person is to spend time with them."
 So the issue in dating apps is not so much that it can't lead to love, but rather that we don't give people a chance.

 We treat dates like commodities that can be replaced instead of fostering true connections.

 The argument that dating apps make romance less personable and more systematic isn't new, but data also suggests that online dating has high success rates, especially in marginalized communities: the handicapped, the LGBTQ+ community, and people over the age of 55.
 "A number of studies estimate that over 40% of relationships today come from meeting on a dating app, and over 70% of LGBTQI relationships do," argued Tom Jacques.
 "What about the people who don't have any other options, the people who are scared to go out, maybe they're not openly gay?